z3co/StealthProtect/README.md

 ## Contributing

-We welcome contributions to improve PasswordFolder.
+We welcome contributions to improve StealthProtect.
 You can contribute by opening an issue or submitting a pull request on GitHub.
 For further inquiries, you can also reach out via email at Jepper123411@proton.me.

 ## License